aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/revisioncollection/reject_all/_index.md

 ﻿---
+title: RevisionCollection.reject_all method
+linktitle: reject_all method
-title: reject_all method
+articleTitle: reject_all method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Rejects all revisions in this collection."
+description: "RevisionCollection.reject_all method.
+Rejects all revisions in this collection."
 type: docs
 weight: 50
 url: /python-net/aspose.words/revisioncollection/reject_all/